AnoushkaVyas/GraphZoo/README.md

 ```
     'dataset': ('cora', 'which dataset to use')
+    'datapath': (None, 'path to raw data (defaults to ../data/dataset)')
     'val-prop': (0.05, 'proportion of validation edges for link prediction')
     'test-prop': (0.1, 'proportion of test edges for link prediction')
     'use-feats': (1, 'whether to use node features or not')